jtara1/tele/README.md

 On host OS and its network, you should expose or redirect to its `localhost:3010`, grafana, the dashboard for querying and graphs

 ### Security

 Add security.
 Change grafana dashboard password.
-Allowlist your IP from which you're accessing it. etc
+Allowlist your IP from which you're accessing it.
+TLS. etc

 ## Usage